crawfordwebdev/crawfordwebdev/README.md

 # Hello!
 <div align="justify">
     My name is Michael and I'm a Full-stack web developer and photographer that enjoys using modern languages and frameworks to help companies of all sizes create fast and secure websites.
-My focus is on fast and efficient back-end code with intuitive user interfaces to assist in the overall user experience.
+My focus is on efficient back-end code with intuitive front-end interfaces to assist in the overall user experience.
 </div>
 <br>